-Rob Poleykett, was in was in family law and now is involved in counselling in legal matters.
+Rob Poleykett, our Chair, was in was in family law and now is involved in counselling in legal matters.
 He has known Bhante since the middle 80’s when he used to go to Shrewsbury to take the evening class.
 He now runs an evening class there.
 He joined the Trust in 2009.
 He was treasurer from 2011 and chair in 2015.

 Jim Tibby, Household and Property, is a retired teacher who has known Bhante since he first became a monk in the mid-1980's.
 He joined the Trust in 2015.
 Jim is supporting Mark in his role as Kitchen Co-ordinator and as a keen gardener, will support Andy in enhancing the property.

 Mike Regan, originally a fibre optics system designer and now a laser safety consultant, Mike first met Bhante in the mid-1980s at the Birmingham Buddhist Vihara.
 Mike had the privilege of attending the very first Mahasi retreat held at Satipanya, in 2007.
 He joined the Trust as Treasurer in 2015.
 Mike resigned from the position of Treasurer for personal reasons in 2016.

 Anne Ashton was then one of the two Co-ordinator who ran Gaia house when Bhante was resident teacher from 2001–2005.
 She helped from the inception of Satipanya in 2002.
 She was instrumental in the acceptance of the trust deed by the Charitable Trust Commission.
 She continued as treasurer until 2006.

 Seetha Siriwardene, retired doctor, supported Bhante from the time he returned from Sri Lanka in 1998, helped to set up the centre in North London.
 And then chaired the new Satipanya Buddhist Trust from 2003 to 2011.